 The newsletter contains news and further information on the Mindray products.

-By subscribing to the newsletter or providing your consent for marketing purposes you may receive personalised information about the products, services or events of the Company by e-mail or phone, according to the preferences selected.
+By subscribing to the newsletter or providing your consent for marketing purposes you may receive personalized information about the products, services or events of the Company by email or phone, according to the preferences selected.

 The data may be forwarded to our cloud management system and customer platform, which other Group Companies and/or service providers may also access to support and implement the marketing communications.

 The collected data are deleted after 12 months or in the lack of a new consent as requested.
 If you no longer wish to receive the newsletter, you can unsubscribe at any time.
 Click on the link contained in each newsletter, you will then be guided through the unsubscribe process, or send us your withdrawal by email.

 Legal basis: Consent (Art.
 6 (1) (a) GDPR) and art.
 6 (1) (f) GDPR in case there is no consent requirement.